 In the event of a financial crisis involving the initiation of legal proceedings, which is a crisis that can be “anticipated” in most cases, it is important to communicate externally only after having informed the CSE, otherwise you will be committing an offence of obstruction.

-If you want to stay on top of a financial crisis, it’s best to call on a crisis communications agency BEFORE CSE (R0)The agency’s role is to participate in the construction of all the messages that will be disseminated, and not just externally.
+If you wish to call on the services of a crisis communications agency to help you stay in control in the event of a financial crisis, it’s best to do so BEFORE the CSE (R0), so that the agency can participate in the construction of all the messages that will be disseminated, and not just externally.

 Indeed, in a crisis, there is a great deal of porosity between the internal and external spheres: if your communication with the CSE is poorly managed or anxiety-provoking, there is a risk that this will be reflected externally, with staff representatives contacting journalists to express their concerns.
 This would jeopardize subsequent press communications (with the risk of losing confidence and control).